Tremblay-en-France

 Tremblay-en-France (/fr/, lit.
-'Tremblay in France'; before 1989: Tremblay-lès-Gonesse, lit.
-'Tremblay near Gonesse') is a commune in the north-eastern suburbs of Paris, France.
-It is located 19.5 km from the centre of Paris.
+'Tremblay-in-France'; before 1989: Tremblay-lès-Gonesse, lit.
+'Tremblay-near-Gonesse') or simply Tremblay is a commune in the northeastern outer suburbs of Paris, France.
+It is located 19.5 km from the centre of Paris, in the Pays de France.

-More than one-quarter of Charles de Gaulle Airport lies within the territory of the commune of Tremblay-en-France, in particular terminals 2A, 2B, 2C and 2D (the other terminals lie in the territory of other communes).
+More than one-quarter of Charles de Gaulle Airport lies within the territory of the commune, in particular terminals 2A, 2B, 2C and 2D (the other terminals lie in the territory of other communes).
 It is the largest, by area, of the so-called petite couronne (inner ring) suburbs of Paris.
-The corporate head office of Air France and OEMServices lie within Tremblay.
+The corporate head office of Air France and OEMServices lie within Tremblay-en-France.

+Toponymy

+The name Tremblay derives from the Latin Tremuletum, meaning the 'place of aspen trees'.